MicrosoftDocs/winrt-api/windows.ui.xaml/uielement_pointerpressed.md

 ## -remarks
-Touch, mouse, and pen/stylus interactions are received, processed, and managed as pointer input in Windows Store app.
+Touch, mouse, and pen/stylus interactions are received, processed, and managed as pointer input in UWP app.
 Any of these interactions can produce a [PointerPressed](uielement_pointerpressed.md) event.
 For more info, see [Handle pointer input](http://msdn.microsoft.com/library/bdbc9e33-4037-4671-9596-471dcf855c82).
 Pointer events are intended for scenarios where you're interested in multiple pointers and their relationships, or when you are examining specifics of each pointer such as exact coordinate position.
 Otherwise, you might consider handling gesture events such as [Tapped](uielement_tapped.md).

 Use a handler based on [PointerEventHandler](../windows.ui.xaml.input/pointereventhandler.md) to handle this event.